GOP’s Youngkin Surges as Democrat McAuliffe Stumbles into Home Stretch

 Youngkin weighed in soon after at a Fairfax County rally, demanding an investigation and accountability to a crowd of hundreds, many holding “Parents for Youngkin” signs.

-A Washington Post/Schar School poll, published Friday, found Youngkin one point behind McAuliffe, 48 percent to 49 percent, but while the top line showed the gap between the candidates had closed only slightly in Youngkin’s favor, the change in responses to education were glaring.
+A Washington Post/Schar School poll published Friday found Youngkin one point behind McAuliffe, 48 percent to 49 percent, but while the top line showed the gap between the candidates had closed only slightly in Youngkin’s favor, the change in response to education was glaring.

-The poll identified in September that the top issue for voters was the economy at 27 percent, followed by coronavirus at 16 percent, and education and “something else” tied at 15 percent each.
+The poll had identified in September that the top issue for voters was the economy at 27 percent, followed by coronavirus at 16 percent, and education and “something else” tied at 15 percent each.
 In October’s poll, however, education shot to the top, with 24 percent deeming it the number one issue, followed by the economy, then coronavirus.

 The Post noted that among those who believe education is a top issue, “Youngkin has gained significant ground. … In September, education voters favored McAuliffe by 33 points, but now they tilt toward Youngkin by nine points.”